TheLucasMoore/thelucasmoore.github.io/_posts/2016-05-01-Rails-Project-Time.markdown

 end
 {%endhighlight%}

-So if a user tries to do something they shouldn't be able to do, through some internet wizardry, a notification pops up and says
+So if a user tries to do something they shouldn't be able to do, through some internet wizardry, a notification pops up and says:

 ![nope](https://media.giphy.com/media/l3V0JykFG4Jqtg7vi/giphy.gif)

 ## Building Seed Data

-To work with the web application in development, I built my own seed data using [the faker gem](https://github.com/stympy/faker).
+To work with the web application in my development environment, I built my own seed data using [the faker gem](https://github.com/stympy/faker).
 So to create 10 fake users:

 {%highlight ruby %}
 #db/seeds.rb